 Imprimir Ver referencias Citación Disclaimer: These citations have been automatically generated based on the information we have and it may not be 100% accurate.
 Please consult the latest official manual style if you have any questions regarding the format accuracy.
-AMA Citation Agarwal A, Ramjaun A. Agarwal A, Ramjaun A Agarwal, Arnav, and Aliya Ramjaun.
-"Quick Take: Efficacy and Long-term Peripheral Sensory Neuropathy of 3 vs 6 Months of Oxaliplatin-Based Adjuvant Chemotherapy for Colon Cancer."
+AMA Citation Agarwal A, Ramjaun A. Agarwal A, & Ramjaun A Agarwal, Arnav, and Aliya Ramjaun.
+Quick Take: Efficacy and Long-term Peripheral Sensory Neuropathy of 3 vs 6 Months of Oxaliplatin-Based Adjuvant Chemotherapy for Colon Cancer.
 2 Minute Medicine, 26 septiembre 2019.
-McGraw-Hill, New York, NY, 2019.
-AccessMedicina. http://accessmedicina.mhmedical.com/updatesContent.aspx?gbosid=504930§ionid=228285047 MLA Citation Agarwal A, Ramjaun A. Agarwal A, Ramjaun A Agarwal, Arnav, and Aliya Ramjaun..
+McGraw-Hill, 2019.
+AccessMedicina. https://accessmedicina.mhmedical.com/updatesContent.aspx?gbosid=504930§ionid=228285047APA Citation Agarwal A, Ramjaun A. Agarwal A, & Ramjaun A Agarwal, Arnav, and Aliya Ramjaun.
+(2019).
+Quick take: efficacy and long-term peripheral sensory neuropathy of 3 vs 6 months of oxaliplatin-based adjuvant chemotherapy for colon cancer.
+(2019).
+2 minute medicine.
+McGraw-Hill. https://accessmedicina.mhmedical.com/updatesContent.aspx?gbosid=504930§ionid=228285047.MLA Citation Agarwal A, Ramjaun A. Agarwal A, & Ramjaun A Agarwal, Arnav, and Aliya Ramjaun.
 "Quick Take: Efficacy and Long-term Peripheral Sensory Neuropathy of 3 vs 6 Months of Oxaliplatin-Based Adjuvant Chemotherapy for Colon Cancer."
-2 Minute Medicine McGraw-Hill, 2019, http://accessmedicina.mhmedical.com/updatesContent.aspx?gbosid=504930§ionid=228285047.
+2 Minute Medicine McGraw-Hill, 2019, https://accessmedicina.mhmedical.com/updatesContent.aspx?gbosid=504930§ionid=228285047.
 Descargar archivo de la citación: RIS (Zotero) EndNote BibTex Medlars ProCite RefWorks Reference Manager Mendeley © Copyright Clip Capítulo completo Sólo figuras Sólo cuadros Solo Videos Supplementary Content Arriba Quick Take: Efficacy and Long-term Peripheral Sensory Neuropathy of 3 vs 6 Months of Oxaliplatin-Based Adjuvant Chemotherapy for Colon Cancer by Arnav Agarwal, Aliya Ramjaun Listen +Originally published by 2 Minute Medicine® (view original article).
 Reused on AccessMedicine with permission. +1.
 A shortened course of oxaliplatin-based adjuvant chemotherapy for stage III colon cancer was associated with decreased peripheral sensory neuropathy without compromising effectiveness. +Evidence Rating Level:1 (Excellent) +FOLFOX4 regimen, which includes oxaliplatin, has proven efficacy in both the metastatic colorectal cancer setting and the adjuvant setting for resected stage III colon cancers.
 Peripheral neuropathy is a debilitating associated side effect of oxaliplatin-based chemotherapy.
 The objective of the ACHIEVE trial was to evaluate the effectiveness and safety of a shortened course of adjuvant oxaliplatin-based chemotherapy in patients with stage III colon cancer.
 In this open-label multicenter randomized phase III non-inferiority trial based in Japan, 1,313 patients were randomly assigned to receive either 6 months or 3 months of adjuvant chemotherapy with mFOLFOX6 or CAPOX (at physician’s discretion).
 Treatment regimens were repeated every two weeks for a maximum of 12 or 6 cycles, respectively.
 The primary efficacy endpoint was disease-free survival, and secondary endpoints included peripheral sensory neuropathy for up to 3 years and overall survival.
 Of 1,291 treated patients, 969 (75%) of participants received the CAPOX regimen.
 Researchers found that disease-free survival with 3-month therapy was not significantly different when compared to 6-month therapy (HR 0.95, 95% CI 0.76 to 1.20).
 The rate of any grade of peripheral neuropathy was 9.7% with 3-month therapy and 24.3% with 6-month therapy (p<0.001), with significantly lower incidences with CAPOX therapy than with mFOLFOX therapy with both durations.
 The findings of this study therefore indicate that a shorter duration of therapy (3 months) with oxaliplatin-containing chemotherapy may confer significantly lower rates of peripheral sensory neuropathy without compromised effectiveness. +Click to read the study in JAMA Oncology +©2019 2 Minute Medicine, Inc. All rights reserved.
 No works may be reproduced without expressed written consent from 2 Minute Medicine, Inc. Inquire about licensing here.
 No article should be construed as medical advice and is not intended as such by the authors or by 2 Minute Medicine, Inc.